Sasury-Ryash/Sasury-Ryash/README.md

 ⏳Currently I'm only a computing student.👩🏻‍💻

 ☝🏻But I'm always open to new experiences and challenges.
-I may not got it right at the first time, but I won' give up at first time either.💪🏻
+I may not got it right at the first time, but I won't give up at first time either.💪🏻

 *I'm fluent in Portuguese because is my native lenguage but i can speak, write, read and understand English resonably good.*
 -------------------------------------------------------------------------------------------------------------------------------------------